ILIAS-eLearning/ILIAS/src/GlobalScreen/README.md

 can be reproduced in almost the same place.
 However, both the `Items` and the `Providers` as such are .

 For more information see [Scope/Tools/README.md](Scope/Tool/README.md).

+# Scope Notifications
+For more information, see [Scope/Notification/README.md](Scope/Notification/README.md).

 ## Scope Layout
 This area is the superordinate element and responsible for the entire structure of a page.
 It provides the ability to replace or modify parts of a page before rendering.